toughpixels/toughpixels.github.io/content/tips/using-sass-to-create-a-lean-utility-library/index.md

 }
 ```

+{{< aside >}}
+### Bonus
-Tip: Challenge yourself to abstract out your HTML instead!
+Challenge yourself to abstract out your HTML instead!
 For example, you could make a "btn" shortcode in Hugo and add all these utility classes there as HTML classes.
 You'll get the same styles but will save a little bit of CSS.
+{{< /aside >}}